wmltogether/fuckELF/README.md

 So , this script is useful for those games which has a smaller section in original ELF file.

 p.s.
-How to math the offset for strings in ELF:
+How to math the offset of strings in ELF:

 1. Export .asm file using IDA Pro
 2. Search strings in IDA (shift + f12)